afrind/draft-cenzano-media-interop/draft-cenzano-moq-media-interop.md

 PTS Timestamp

-Present only if PresenceFlags & 0x1 > 0, if not present copy from latest received Indicates PTS in timebase
+Present only if PresenceFlags & 0x1 > 0, if not present copy from latest received.
+Indicates PTS in timebase
 TODO: Varint does NOT accept easily negative, so it could be challenging to encode at start (priming)

 Duration

-Present only if PresenceFlags & 0x10 > 0, if not present copy from latest received Duration in timebase
+Present only if PresenceFlags & 0x10 > 0, if not present copy from latest received.
+Duration in timebase

 Timebase

-Present only if PresenceFlags & 0x100 > 0, if not present copy from latest received Units used in PTS, DTS, and duration
+Present only if PresenceFlags & 0x100 > 0, if not present copy from latest received.
+Units used in PTS, DTS, and duration

 Sample Freq

-Present only if PresenceFlags & 0x1000 > 0, if not present copy from latest received Sample frequency used in the original signal (before encoding)
+Present only if PresenceFlags & 0x1000 > 0, if not present copy from latest received.
+Sample frequency used in the original signal (before encoding)

 Num Channels

-Present only if PresenceFlags & 0x10000 > 0, if not present copy from latest received Number of channels in the original signal (before encoding)
+Present only if PresenceFlags & 0x10000 > 0, if not present copy from latest received.
+Number of channels in the original signal (before encoding)

 Wallclock

-Present only if PresenceFlags & 0x100000 > 0, if not present copy from latest received EPOCH time in ms when this frame started being captured
+Present only if PresenceFlags & 0x100000 > 0, if not present copy from latest received.
+EPOCH time in ms when this frame started being captured

 Payload